Our Bachelor's/Accelerated Master's programs will get you on a fast track toward your Master's degree.

 - You can earn both a BS and MS degree in as little as five years by taking several graduate courses while still an undergraduate student.

-- You can take graduate courses while still and undergraduate at undergraduate tuition rates, resulting in significant cost savings.
+- You can take graduate courses while still an undergraduate at undergraduate tuition rates, resulting in significant cost savings.

-We invite you to view our BAM presentation to learn more about these and other advantages.
+We invite you to view our BAM presentation slides as well as the video presentation at the bottom of this page to learn more about these and other advantages.

 Types of BAM programs:

 We offer pathways from both our undergraduate programs to our master's programs:

 - BS Computer Engineering/Accelerated MS Electrical Engineering

 Please visit our catalog for more information on these and other pathways.

 - Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits with an overall GPA of 3.0.

 - Students who are accepted into the BAM Pathway will be allowed to register for graduate level courses after successful completion of a minimum of 75 undergraduate credits and course-specific prerequisites.

 - To apply, visit the Admissions' office Accelerated Master’s page.
 Make sure to list the ECE department's BAM advisor Ms. Smriti Kansal Patwardhan as your recommender in the application.
 Note that the application fee is waived.
 Ms. Kansal is available to help you with your application process, course selection as well as answer any questions.